UChicagoSUPERgroup/eurosp21/README.md

 [Please include any references that you believe to be helpful for the discussion.]
 ```

 Once we see the issue, we will be happy to open any related discussions until everyone reaches an agreement.
-The team will then apply the changes to the Table and close the issue.
+The team will then apply the changes to the table and close the issue.

-Please make each issue correspond to a single suggestion.
+Please make each issue correspond to a single suggestion, but it is okay if the suggestion pertains to multiple cells in the table.

 ## Addition of New Sensing Methods